UK Stewardship Code

 Our Corporate Governance specialists assess each proposal, applying our voting policy and guidelines (as outlined in our Environmental, Social and Governance Policy) to each agenda item.
 In applying the policy we consider a range of factors, including the circumstances of each company, performance, governance, strategy and personnel.

 Any UK company which in our opinion meets the spirit of the UK Corporate Governance Code should, in the absence of other factors, expect to be supported on corporate governance issues covered by the Code.
 Where a company does not comply with the spirit of the Code, we will consider the company's explanation and circumstances, and then react accordingly in a manner we deem most appropriate.
 If the company provides a convincing justification and/or the issue is not material to the value of its shares, we would ordinarily expect to support the company.
 Where we are not satisfied with the explanation and we view the departure from the Code as material, we will engage further with the company and or non-executive directors, and may vote against management.

-We continue to review our voting practices during our ongoing dialogue with our portfolio managers.
+We continue to review our voting practices and policies during our ongoing dialogue with our portfolio managers.
 This has led us to raise the bar on what we consider ‘good governance practice.’